groupdocs-rewriter-cloud/GroupDocs.Rewriter-Products/english/rewriter/python/_index.md

               content: |
                 * **PDF**
                 * **TXT**

       ## TAB THREE ##
       tab_three:
         description: |
-          GroupDocs.Rewriter Cloud for .NET works on any device or platform with Internet connection
+          GroupDocs.Rewriter Cloud for Python works on any device or platform with Internet connection

         left:
           enable: true